gripableteam/gripable-play-unity-docs/source/index.html.md

 # Introduction

-Gripable Play Unity is a Unity Package developed by gripAble Ltd.
+Gripable Play Unity is a Unity Package developed by GripAble Ltd.
 It exposes the Gripable API through Unity, allowing developers with access to a GripAble Play device & Android tablet to start developing games.

 # Setup